lassegit/react-simple-social/README.md

 ## Add social share links through one simple and lightweight React component

 A simple React component that adds React share links with SVG icons in your selected color.
-It has limited configuration options and mainly serves as a quick and easy way to add the obligatory social share links to help promote your React app.
+You don't have to add an `<Twittershare /> <FacebookShare /> <RedditShare />...` for each, instead you add the react-simple-social component: `<SocialShare sites={['facebook', 'twitter', 'reddit', 'linkedin', 'email']} />` and specify which share links it shall contain as a prop.
 And its lightweight and should work with React version 15 and 16.

 It contains 5 inline SVG icon types; minimal, round, roundedunfilled, roundedsquare, square and text.
 These can be passed as props to the component.
 They look like and are all taken from iconmonstr.com: